IBM/project-ai-services/docs/rag-setup.md

 ## Start Document Ingestion

-Trigger the ingestion process to parse and embed the uploaded documents.
+Trigger the ingestion process to parse and upload the documents into DB.
 Once complete, the documents become searchable and ready for retrieval during chat interactions.

 ```bash
 ai-services application start <app-name> --pod=<app-name>--ingest-docs